chariotsolutions/aws-iot-workshop/README.md

 The workshop materials will walk through connecting the Arduino MKR 1010 to [AWS IoT Core](https://aws.amazon.com/iot-core/).

+## Kinesis Analytics

+See [KinesisAnalyticsExample/README.md](KinesisAnalyticsExample/README.md) for instructions on how to run the Kinesis Analytics exercise.

 ## Device Shadows

-Sample iOS and Arduino code for using device shadows can be found here: https://github.com/chariotsolutions/aws-mobile-iot
+Sample iOS and Arduino code for using device shadows can be found in the [aws-mobile-iot](https://github.com/chariotsolutions/aws-mobile-iot)repo.